 - Recheck blood sugar levels 15 minutes after treatment.
-If blood sugar levels are still under 70 mg/dL (3.9 mmol/L), eat or drink another 15 to 20 grams of fast-acting carbohydrate, and recheck the blood sugar level again in 15 minutes.
+If blood sugar levels are still under 70 mg/dL (3.9 mmol/L), eat or drink another 15 to 20 grams of fast-acting carbohydrate, and recheck your blood sugar level again in 15 minutes.
 Repeat these steps until the blood sugar is above 70 mg/dL (3.9 mmol/L).

 Immediate treatment of severe hypoglycemia

 Hypoglycemia is considered severe if you need help from someone to recover.
-For example, if you can't eat, you might need glucagon injection or intravenous glucose.
+For example, if you can't eat, you might need a glucagon injection or intravenous glucose.

 In general, people with diabetes who are treated with insulin should have a glucagon kit for emergencies.
 Family and friends need to know where to find the kit and how to use it in case of emergency.